yapplabs/glazier-card-bootstrap/README.md

 glazier-card-bootstrap
 ======================

-This project offers a starting point for developing new glazier cards.
+This project offers a starting point for developing new [glazier](https://github.com/yapplabs/glazier) cards.
 Note this is a work in progress.
-In the future....
-But for now, this project offers a relatively painless way to start developing cards.
+In the future we plan to have a more robust development environment, processes, generators etc.  But for now, this project offers a lightweight, relatively painless way to start developing cards.

-## Adding a card to glazier

-As you have develop a card (process described below), or want to incorporate someone else's card in your project, we recommend you keep the project in a separate folder from the glazier folder and simlink your folder into the glazier cards directory.
-This way you can easily pull glazier project updates, while allowing you to develop and test your card independently.

-Steps for adding a card to glazier locally:
+## Steps for developing a glazier card from this repo

+1. Clone this repo

+  As present, to run cards, you will need to place them within the cards directory of the glazier instance you are running.
+We suggest you clone this repo outside of glazier, then simlink your card dir into the glazier/cards dir to minimizing versioning issues between separate projects.

+2. Rename the project

+  - rename the enclosing directory
+  - edit the name-related properties in package.json (including name, glazier.Config.shortname, glazier.Config.repositoryName, repository.url)

+3. If you plan to use Ember.js to develop your card:

+  - copy the files in the /ember-app-files dir to the /app dir
+  - in cards.js uncomment the ember and handlebars js files:

+    Conductor.require('/vendor/handlebars.js');
+    Conductor.require('/vendor/ember-latest.js');

+  If you are not using Ember, you may delete the /ember-app-files directory and the require statements.

-    1. Simlink your card dir into the glazier cards dir
+4. Symlink your card dir

-    cd your-local-glazier/cards/
+    //cd to your-glazier-installation-dir/cards/
-    ln -s your/path/to/glazier-card-bootstrap
+    ln -s /path/to/your-glazier-card-dir

-    2. Ingest
+5. Ingest your card

-    # in `glazier/`
+    // in `glazier/`
     grunt ingestCards

-    3. Add your card to the github repository dashboard on which you wish to have it available
+6. Register the card type with your repository dashboard

+We will make this easier in the future, but for now this is done directly from the Rails console as follows:

-    # in `glazier/glazier-server/`
+    // in glazier/glazier-server/
     bundle exec rails console

-    # add the Pane to the repository dashboard of your choosing
+    // add the Pane to the repository dashboard of your choosing
-    # for instance to add to the yapplabs/glazier dashboard, do the followin:
+    // for instance to add to the yapplabs/glazier dashboard, do the following:
     > dashboard = Dashboard.find_or_bootstrap('yapplabs/glazier')

-     # if your card's name (defined ?) is 'my-awesome-card'
+     // if your card's name in package.json is 'my-card'
-    > dashboard.add_pane('my-awesome-card')
+    > dashboard.add_pane('my-card')

-    #if add_pane doesn't work, can add manually
+    #if add_pane throws an error, add manually
     > pane = Pane.new
     > pane.pane_type_name="your-cards-type-name"  #refers to the name property in your card's package.json
     > pane.save!
     > dashboard.panes.push(pane)

-Removing a card from a dashboard
+  note - to remove a card from a dashboard, use:

     dashboard.remove_pane(card_type_name)